JuliaJohns/practice/docs.md

-First line of pull request test.

-This is an edit to line 3 from the master.
+This is just a test.

 This is sample documentation for a Git for Writers class exercise.
 Note that this sample documentation is for testing purposes.